ravendb/book/Intro/Intro.md

 with an application using RavenDB, we'll keep the theory and the background information for the next part.

-*[Chapter 2](#zero-to-ravendb) - Zero to RavenDB -* focuses on setting you up with a RavenDB instance, introduce the studio and some key concepts in utilizing it.
+*[Chapter 2](#zero-to-ravendb) - Zero to RavenDB -* focuses on setting you up with a RavenDB instance, introduce the Studio and some key concepts in utilizing it.
 The client API and its basic usage is also cover, as well as document identifier generation and test RavenDB based application.

 *[Chapter 3](#modeling) - Modeling documents -* Goes in depth into how to structure your entities and documents, the impact